-Tonewood by definition, is a wood that is great sounding and gives you a surprising bell like sound on tapping.
-This character is a sign of liveliness and good high frequency performance.
+Tonewood by definition is a wood that is great sounding and gives you a surprising bell-like sound on tapping.
+This character is a sign of liveliness and good high-frequency performance.

 Spruce is the most commonly used tonewood for making soundboards of acoustic string instruments.
 It is a very resonant softwood belonging to the pine family.
 It is said to have a smooth, sweet and clear sound that is a very good balance between bright and warm tones.

-It is also known, as Silver Spruce – It is currently most commonly used wood for acoustic guitars and comes from Pacific Northwest.
-Sitka is a very versatile wood with broad dynamic range, clear and defined sound, suitable for both loud and soft playing.
+It is also known, as Silver Spruce – It is currently the most commonly used wood for acoustic guitars and comes from Pacific Northwest.
+Sitka is a very versatile wood with a broad dynamic range, clear and defined sound, suitable for both loud and soft playing.
 It is stronger and stiffer than other Spruces.
 Due to its higher density than other spruces, it is less frequently used for classical guitars.

 Rocky mountains in U.S and Canada.
 It is believed by many to give more projection and resonant sound.
-It is lighter and less stiffer than Sitka, allowing the guitar top to have more vibrations This leads to more overtones and richer sound.
+It is lighter and less stiff than Sitka, allowing the guitar top to have more vibrations This leads to more overtones and richer sound.

 It originates from U.S and Canada.
-It is further categorized as Quebec Spruce, Appalachian white spruce, Adirondack spruce, eastern or western white spruce based on origin and shipment.
+It is further categorized as Quebec Spruce, Appalachian white spruce, Adirondack spruce, or eastern or western white spruce based on origin and shipment.
 Some even claim that early Martin guitars used only Adirondack spruce and Gibson relied on Appalachian white spruce before WWII.

 How well will a guitar perform depends on the vibration of its top, which in turn, is determined by

 - shape and quality of the surface and the bracing.